Before Starting An Art Business

 What you need to know to begin

 What do you need to know before starting a business?

-You will be going on a journey that will requite some time, the best business plans are taking at least half a year, if not longer.
+You will be going on a journey that will require some time, the best business plans take about half a year, if not longer.

-These are the steps you need to take before even thinking going into business.
-The idea is to work on a plan for a few months, to give you time to think and collecting ideas.
+These are the steps you need to take before even thinking of launching into business.
+The idea is to work on a plan for a few months to allow for reflection.
+To give you time to think and the accumulation of relevant data and ideas.

 When going through the steps below, you likely will find aspects of it where you are at a total loss.
 See each step as gain when you make progress, remember that the information you gather will last.
 Consider devoting six months figuring out your market and customers.

 It will be all worth it!